Consumer medicine information

 Further instructions

-ACTIKERALL must not be allowed to come into contact with the eyes, the inside of the mouth or nose or the genitals (mucous membranes).
+ACTIKERALL must not be allowed to come into contact with the eyes, the inside of the mouth or nose or the mucous membranes.

 ACTIKERALL should not be applied to hairy skin as the hair becomes stuck together.